Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

 \subsection{Biangle quantum trace map}

-A \textit{biangle} $\biang$ is a closed disk with two punctures on its boundary.
-Biangles do not admit ideal triangulations, so $\surf$ is never a biangle.
-Nevertheless, we may still consider stated framed oriented links $(K, s)$ in the thickened biangle $\biang \times (0, 1)$ defined just as before.
-In this subsection, we will implicitly use Reshetikhin-Turaev's famous construction \cite{ReshetikhinCommMathPhys90} to provide an analogue of Theorem \ref{thm:second-theorem} for biangles valued in the complex numbers $\C$; see Appendix \ref{sec:proof-of-reshetikhin-turaev-invariant} for the explicit (and more conceptual) connection to \cite{ReshetikhinCommMathPhys90}.
+A \textit{biangle} $\mathfrak{B}$ is a closed disk with two punctures on its boundary.
+Biangles do not admit ideal triangulations, so $\mathfrak{S}$ is never a biangle.
+However, we may still consider stated framed oriented links $(K, s)$ in the thickened biangle $\mathfrak{B} \times (0, 1)$ defined just as before.
+In this subsection, we will (implicitly) use the Reshetikhin--Turaev construction \cite{ReshetikhinCommMathPhys90} to provide an analogue of Theorem \ref{thm:second-theorem} and Complement \ref{compl} for biangles, valued in the complex numbers $\mathbb{C}$; see Appendix \ref{sec:proof-of-reshetikhin-turaev-invariant} for the explicit (and more conceptual) connection to \cite{ReshetikhinCommMathPhys90}.
+Note that this subsection does not require the choice of square root $\omega^{1/2}$.

+Parametrize the thickened biangle $\mathfrak{B} \times (0, 1) \cong [0, 1] \times \mathbb{R} \times (0, 1)$ such that, in Figure \ref{fig:U-turn-dec-cw} say, the first coordinate points along the page to the right, the second coordinate points along the page up, and the third coordinate points out of the page toward the eye of the reader.
+Note this parametrization is not canonical: there are two possibilities, related by `turning the biangle on its head'.
+The construction will be independent of this choice of parametrization (see the comments after Proposition \ref{prop:reshetikhin-turaev}).

-In order to state the result, we need to define some elementary matrices associated to certain local link diagrams, namely various U-turns and crossings.
+In order to state the result, we first define some elementary matrices associated to certain local link diagrams, namely various U-turns and crossings.